cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 - Its `width` or `height` is `0`.
 - Its CSS property (or ancestors) is `visibility: hidden`.
 - Its CSS property (or ancestors) is `display: none`.
-- Its CSS property is `position: fixed` and its offscreen or covered up.
+- Its CSS property is `position: fixed` and it's offscreen or covered up.

 ***Additionally an element is considered hidden if:***